caffiendFrog/elife2019/examplepapers.md

 Microlab syringe filters
 96-well plates Greiner

-PMC6596282 -- this is actually a review of other papers so this might be interesting to extract some info.
-Somewhat systematic approach.
-It's about the stress reducing effects of essential oils during fish transport.
-E.g. tables 1 and 2 contain some interesting bits.
-Not much about equipment though.
+# PMC6602964

-PMC6602964 -- looks at activity of essential oils against larvae of a mosquito species that transmits yellow fever.
+looks at activity of essential oils against larvae of a mosquito species that transmits yellow fever.
 I find reporting a bit questionable, in particular they don't really say what kind of statistical analysis they did, e.g. on extraction and analysis of the essential oils.
-Journal: Scientific Reports
+Journal: Scientific Reports, doi: 10.1038/s41598-019-45908-3

 ## Relevant Paragraphs
 # Adulticidal assay